ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

   - community
   - champions program
   - packages
-description: "Our second cohort of Champions complete the program.
-In this blog post, we share each champions projects, their achievements and outreach activities."
+description: "Our second cohort of Champions completed the program.
+In this blog post, we share each champion's projects, their achievements and outreach activities."
 params:
   doi: "10.59350/268cb-p0021"
 ---